What is Management?

 - Effective utilization of group goals

-- Smooth functioning of business
+- The smooth functioning of business

 - Identifying and developing resources

 Let us look into the above points in detail.